2024 Poverty Matters Conference

 • An introduction to Legal Action of Wisconsin, Inc. Discussion on Tenants’ Rights, Current Laws, and the Eviction Process

-Room – Salon A
+Room – Peninsula Room

 Presenter – Korey Lundin, Attorney, Legal Action of Wisconsin, Inc., Scott Schnurer, Attorney, Legal Action of Wisconsin, Inc.